Belen Jesuit Preparatory School: Athletic Facilities

-The Gian Zumpano Aquatic Center was completed on June 6, 2018, and is the home to the Belen Jesuit swimming team.
-This Olympic size swimming facility was built in honor of Belen alumnus Gian Zumpano from the class of 1986.
-Gian, was the salutatorian of his class and died at the age of 22.
-During his time at Belen Jesuit and beyond, he inspired others through his humility and selflessness.
-The presence of his bust on the pool deck serves as a reminder of his spirit and dedication to teaching young children to swim.
-The cutting-edge competition complex is an architectural, acoustic and interpretive feat.
-It is the first known facility of its kind designed in the Jesuit tradition.
+The Gian Zumpano Aquatic Center was completed on June 6, 2018 and is the home to the Belen Jesuit swimming and water polo teams.
+This Olympic-sized swimming facility was built in honor of Belen alumnus Gian Zumpano from the class of 1986.
+Gian was the salutatorian of his class and died at the age of 22.
+The competition complex is the first known facility of its kind designed in the Jesuit tradition.